LiAuTraver/liautraver.github.io/content/post/git-tips/index.md

 git apply [filename].patch
 ```

-if having confilcts, solve it.
+if having conflicts, solve it.
 then commit and push. all done.

 here's another way: